Natural Soap Helps Decrease Virus Spread

 So lather up often with a simple bar of natural soap!

-By the way, simple soap and water also fight viruses on surfaces!
+By the way, simple soap and water can also help fight viruses on surfaces!